Ending the Opioid Crisis

 Unfortunately, we haven’t seen much of those traits from Washington.

 Washington politicians have spent years spouting the same old talking points and claiming a commitment to address addiction.
 But in reality, it’s just lip service as they refuse to address the problem in a substantive, fundamental way.
 Worse, they’re still cozying up to the very pharmaceutical companies profiting off American’s addiction in the first place.
 Too many are failing to look out for the best interests of their constituents and are instead looking out for what’s best for their re-election.

 We need a new path.

 We need to hold the pharmaceutical companies, who created this crisis through their greed, accountable and ensure they shoulder their portion of the cost to clean up their mess.
-We must ensure proceeds from the lawsuits and settlements currently being levied against giants like Purdue Pharma are used effectively to expand treatment options and help victims.
+We must ensure proceeds from the lawsuits and settlements levied against giants like Purdue Pharma are used effectively to expand treatment options and help victims.

 We need more funding for research to ensure we are pursuing evidence-based addiction treatment, healthy pain management, as well as preventing overprescription and enhancing monitoring of prescription drugs.